 Capital Project Fund - the Pelham High School capital project fund accounts for the activity pertaining to the construction/renovation of Pelham High School.

-Nonmajor Funds - The School District also reports two nonmajor governmental funds, the food service fund, and capital project fund for the modular building.
+Nonmajor Funds - The School District also reports two nonmajor governmental funds.
 All the governmental funds not meeting the criteria established for major funds are presented in the other governmental column of the fund financial statements.